Daylan-s-Portfolio/Galaxies/README.md

 \- Visualizing each filter individually.

-\- Create an RBG image by combining filters
+\- Create an RGB image by combining all 3 filters.

 \- Computing summary statistics.